JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 linear (generic function with 1 method)
 ```

-This function is a simple linear function, where `a` represents slope, and `b` represents intercept.
-As with functions with optional arguments, we can call the function with the mandatory arguments only
+This function is a simple linear function, where `a` represents the slope, and `b` means the intercept.
+We can call the function with the mandatory arguments only.

 ```jldoctest key_args
 julia> linear(2)
 2
 ```

-or we can change the value of any keyword argument by assigning a new value to its name
+We can also change the value of any keyword argument by assigning a new value to its name.

 ```jldoctest key_args
 julia> linear(2; a = 2)